infomaniac/go-logger/README.md

-# clog – coop logging for golang
+# Logging for Console and GCP

+## Common Interface `logger.ILogger`

+The `ILogger` interface is a common interface for all loggers in this package.
+It provides the ability, to use e.g. `clog` for unit test and `gcplog` for production.

+## clog

-`clog` or "coop-log" is a convenience wrapper around `github.com/rs/zerolog` that makes it easy and intuitive to use.
+`clog` or "console-log" is a convenience wrapper around `github.com/rs/zerolog` that makes it easy and intuitive to use.
 The default `stdout` logging produces nice and colourful log statements on linux consoles.
 The logger accepts multiple `io.Writer`s that will output log statements in JSON form.
 The fields are